 Lune membership of the St. Michael’s Angling club entitles members to fish this excellent stretch of Game fishing water.
 The pools hold native brown trout and all the salmon and sea trout travelling up the Lune towards Tebay have to pass through.
 This water is generally the preserve of the expert worm fisher and spinner owing to the rocky nature of the pools.
 Local knowledge is at a premium, but a thorough approach should bring success.
 The agile fly fisher with a short single handed rod and, for migratory fish, a fast sinking line to combat the fierce flow may also spring a few surprises!

-There is a car park for members who must take great care with gates.
+There is a car park for members (with a combination lock), who must take great care with gates.
 There are usually a number of bullocks in the field which appear harmless but I tend to give any large bulls a wide berth!
 The whole stretch is over a mile in length and is very lightly fished at present.